steno-aarhus/research/onboarding/it-basics/index.md

 ### Region Midt

-Unlike Aarhus University, which is quite familiar and used to a diverse set of IT needs and international employees, the Region doesn't have as well developed and clear documentation for IT related topics.
-Documentation is also entirely in Danish.
+## Citrix

-The infrastructure is designed around the user being connected to the regional network and working within a virtual workstation (Citrix), which can be access from any regional computer.
-While this basic setup is useful for clinicians that need to stay connected to their workflow as they move between physical computers during their daily work, it does not serve the needs of researchers and developers.
-While you can use Citrix and the software provided there, getting a so-called advanced setup and installing applications locally is most likely a much better choice.
-The following sections describe a) how to set up a Windows laptop for local use, b) general tips for using Citrix and the IT infrastructure.
+The Region infrastructure is designed around the user being connected to the regional network and working within a virtual workstation (Citrix), which can be accessed from any computer.
 ["Citrix"](https://citrix.rm.dk/) is a cloud-based workspace app to access all Region Midt's IT solutions.
 You can find [IT support](https://intranet.rm.dk/it/it-support/) and